Are TSX Listed Stocks a Wonderful Investment Opportunity?

 The TSX 60 index is comprised of the top large cap stocks traded on the Toronto Stock Exchange.
 You’ll see some familiar names and some you should know more about.
 The S&P/TSX 60 Index also represents the Canadian component of Standard & Poor’s Global 1200.
 Also, the iShares S&P/TSX 60 Index Fund (TSX: XIU) and the Horizons S&P/TSX 60 Index ETF (TSX: HXT) are Canadian exchange-traded index funds tied to the S&P/TSX 60.

 This graphic below from SP Global shows the consistent 10 year performance of the S&P TSX index.
 It mirrors the performance of the Dow Jones, S&P 500 and NASDAQ, yet the energy sector shows a much better gain for investors.
 Investors are eyeing oil and natural gas stocks right now.
-Check out the Canadian oil stocks.
+Check out the Canadian oil stocks to invest in by 2024.

 The TSX forecast for investors is one of excellent prospects.
 The bigger promise of Canadian stocks however comes in a bull market.
 It’s not until business gets hot and prices rise, that US companies will turn to Canada.
 And when they do, it’s not just WCS crude oil that is in demand, it’s everything Canada produces.